Q: Will we return to On Campus teaching during Trimester 3 2020?

 Q: Will the Sydney and Melbourne campuses be open for access to computers and equipment?

-A: Yes, however students will be expected to follow very strict social distancing rules and cleaning protocols while on campus.
-We will also limit the number of people we can allow on campus at any one time.
-Please contact email@example.com if you have any questions regarding a campus visit.
+A: Yes, the Sydney campus will be open Wednesday and Thursday from 10.00 am to 4 pm.
+Students can access the Sydney campus by appointment by contacting email@example.com.
+While on campus students will be expected to follow very strict social distancing rules and cleaning protocols.
+Please contact firstname.lastname@example.org if you have any questions regarding a campus visit.

 Q: Do I need to make a booking if I want to come on to campus?